emeinhardt/cat-herder/README.md

             . (id *** Emb (And @2))
             )
         &&& (del 1 *** Emb Xor)     -- Note the explicit use of a combinator for destroying information

+-- 'del' ('Cat.Sized.Semicartesian.Class') takes an index to delete from an /n/-product and -- yields a morphism that deletes that particular index from an /n/-product.
+-- del :: Finite n -> a -| k φ n (n - 1) |-> a

  {- | Map a pair of /n/-bit (unsigned) numbers to /n/ pairs of /(generate, propagate)/ bits for a carry-lookahead adder.